autobrr/autobrr.com/docs/configuration/autobrr.md

 * `host`: If not using a reverse proxy or in a container, change to `0.0.0.0`.
 * `port`: If port already in use, then change to a free one.
+* `logLevel`: Choose how much log output you want to see.
+The autobrr process will need to be restarted in order for this change to take effect.
+* `sessionSecret`: Used for session cookies.
+Change to something more random like a `UUID`.
-* `baseUrl`: **`OPTIONAL`** Supports running on both the root url and in a subpath, as well as subdomain.
+* (**Optional**) `baseUrl`: Supports running on both the root url and in a subpath, as well as subdomain.
 Uncomment if needed.
-* `logPath`: **`OPTIONAL`** Considering autobrr is rather new software, it might be beneficial for logging to be enabled.
+* (**Optional**) `logPath`:Considering autobrr is rather new software, it might be beneficial for logging to be enabled.
 If running with systemd you can use `journalctl` to check logs.
 The log file is rotated as soon as it reaches 50MB, up to 3 times.
 In other words, the maximum space which the log files can occupy is 150MB, which takes a long time to fill.
-* `logLevel`: Choose how much log output you want to see.
-The autobrr process will need to be restarted in order for this change to take effect.
-* `sessionSecret`: Used for session cookies.
-Change to something more random like a `UUID`.

 ### Create user via command line (Optional)